isHan-8/Frontend-task/README.md

 Navigation: A responsive header and navigation menu.

-Form Handling: Includes a simple form (if applicable) with basic input validation and interactivity.
 Challenges Faced
 Responsive Layout Issues: The most significant challenge was ensuring that all components from the Figma design were accurately translated into responsive designs, especially for different screen widths.
 TailwindCSS utilities made this easier, but fine-tuning was required.
-State Management: Managing state for dynamic content like form inputs was tricky, but React’s useState hook provided a clean solution.
-Cross-browser Compatibility: Ensuring that the design looked consistent across different browsers, especially older versions of Internet Explorer, required using fallback styles for certain properties.

 Code Quality
 Modular Components: Components were broken down into reusable and maintainable units to ensure clean code.